mo1234-bit/RISC-V/README.md

 A pipelined processor with floating-point support must handle several interacting correctness challenges: integer/FP pipeline hazards, multi-cycle FPU stalls, cache and memory dependencies, branch misprediction recovery, and floating-point result correctness.
 This project addresses these challenges in an integrated processor design and verifies them using coverage-driven UVM tests.

+## My contributions

+- Designed and integrated the 5-stage RV32IF pipeline datapath/control around integer and floating-point execution.
+- Implemented and debugged the hazard detection/forwarding logic for load-use, chained-load, store-after-load, cache, FPU stall, and branch recovery cases.
+- Optimized the FPU divider using Goldschmidt division and improved square-root execution using Newton-Raphson / reciprocal-square-root refinement.
+- Built the UVM verification environment, including constrained-random program generation, scoreboard models, functional coverage, and regression tests.
+- Synthesized the complete design on Artix-7 and collected utilization/timing results.
+- Some FPU modules were initially based on open-source educational implementations and were modified/optimized

 ## What was implemented?

 ### RTL Design — FloatingCore-RV32IF